tulane-cmps6730/project-reddit/README.md

 ### Bernoulli Naive Bayes

-The Bernoulli Naive Bayes model was built using scikit-learn's
+The Bernoulli Naive Bayes model was built using scikit-learn's BernoulliNB() package, and the model was designed to interpret both unigrams and bigrams.

+Below are some evaluation metrics for the model:

+- Precision
+- Recall
+- F1

 ### Demo Screenshots